jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-remove/index.md

 IsRemoved    : True
 ```

-This is good if I want to remove one article, but what if I wanted to remove all articles, from all publications, on the publisher instance.
-PowerShell has a concept called 'Piping' [#TODO: ADD LINK], where the output from one command is passed through the 'pipe' (`|`) symbol onto the next command.
+This is good if I want to remove one article, but there isn't really much benefit to using PowerShell over just finding that publication in SSMS and removing a single article.
+However, if I wanted to remove all articles, from all publications on the publisher instance (or maybe from multiple instances) - this would be a pain in SSMS (unless you generate some T-SQL code), but in PowerShell - all we need is a single line.

+In PowerShell we have a concept called 'Piping' [#TODO: ADD LINK], where the output from one command is passed through the 'pipe' (`|`) symbol onto the next command.
 The output will then be acted upon by the next command you specify.

-If I run the following, `Get-DbaReplArticle` will retrieve all the articles for publications on `sql1` and then they will be removed.
+If I run the following, `Get-DbaReplArticle` will retrieve all the articles for publications on `sql1` and then they will be passed along the pipeline to `Remove-DbaReplArticle` to be removed.
 However, I've again added `-WhatIf` so we can see what would happen.

 ```PowerShell
 Get-DbaReplArticle -SqlInstance sql1 | Remove-DbaReplArticle -WhatIf